tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 * AI declares thereby for a general theory of problem solving, applicable to humans, computers, animals or Martians
 * Differences exist between different types of problem solvers
 * These differences arise from specific features in the architecture - different tradeoffs in speed, memory and accessing, which induce different styles of problem solving, different choices of methods, etc.
-* 3 characteristics that loom largest in Polya's treatment
+* 3 characteristics that loom largest in Pólya's treatment
 	* Attention must be focused: Problem solving happens when the human attends to various aspects of a problem
 	* Memory must be tickled: Contact must be made with what the problem solver already knows
 	* Problem solvers must be motivated